sbgn/sbgn.github.io/README.md

 #### Refence cards page:
 - all the locations for reference cards are to be changed to /downloads/referencecards
-- all the locations for tamplates are to be changed to /downloads/templates
+- all the locations for templates are to be changed to /downloads/templates
 - folder /templates in the root is to be deleted

 ### Website Development